 If you own the vehicle outright, you can make changes to your coverage.
 If you’re absolutely not going to be driving your vehicle during your license suspension, consider removing your collision coverage.
 This coverage is designed to protect your vehicle if it is damaged when colliding with a fixed object.
 If you won't be driving the vehicle, you won't need this coverage.

 Depending on where the vehicle will be stored, your comprehensive coverage might not be necessary either.
-Comprehensive coverage insures your vehicle against damage caused by weather, animals, theft, and vandalism.
+Comprehensive coverage insures your vehicle against damage caused by weather, animals, theft and vandalism.
 If you’re going to store your vehicle in a locked garage and you’re not worried about severe weather, this might be another option for you.
 This type of protection is called storage insurance/storage coverage.
-More information can be found here.

 Removing your liability insurance will not be an option, however.
-Because liability coverage is required in nearly all states — New Hampshire being the exception — removing it would risk having your vehicle’s registration suspended.
-Considering you’re already dealing with your suspended license, this isn’t ideal.
+Because liability coverage is required in nearly all states — New Hampshire being the exception — removing it would risk having your vehicle registration suspended.
+Considering you’re already dealing with your suspended license, registration suspension isn’t ideal.

 Getting your driving privileges revoked can be a major setback.
 Finding affordable car insurance with a suspended license is going to take some work, and even then expect to see your insurance rates go up.
 While most insurance companies will not issue you a policy with a suspended license, you might find some help from a restricted license.
 Furthermore, online car insurance shopping might be difficult for you, which is why we recommend speaking to an insurance agent directly.
 You can ask them directly for recommendations for your situation.
 The Zebra can help you compare insurance quotes from companies that may be willing to work with you.
 This can help you find cheaper car insurance rates.
 Feel free to give us a call at 833-768-7789 for personal assistance.

 - How Do Points on Your License Affect Car Insurance?